onflow/flip-fest/submissions/issue-16/milestone-1/mind16_2f5b/proposal.md

        }
     },
     "mutable_data":{

+            "gameData"{
-        ”version_number“: "1.1.1",
+                ”version_number“: "10",
                 "attack":{
                     "description":"The initial damage that can be dealt by one normal attack", "type":"int",
                     "value":100
                 },
                 "defense":{
                     "description":"Value of damage that can be offset", "type":"int",
                     "value":100
-           },
+                }

+            }

            ...
        }

     }